 Susie will guide practice sessions and integrate dharma teachings into the trip.
-She has had many years experience as both a teacher and a guide.
+She has had many years of experience as both a teacher and a guide.
+For nearly two decades and over ten trips Susie has been guiding groups, leading retreats and visiting Bhutan.
+She has developed an intimate relationship with the people and the place.
 Kathy will take care of logistics and provide personal support.
 Kathy is an experienced retreat coordinator and has supported beginning and experienced meditators on retreat and in daily life.
+This will be Kathy's fourth trip assisting on this journey.
 We both carry the intention of supporting you in your outer and inner journeys, and we will provide as many options as possible to accommodate the group's interests and individual needs.